openapi-processor/openapi-processor-gradle/README.md

 # configuration example

-Here is a full example using the generatrs [spring][generatr-spring] & [json][generatr-json]:
+Here is a full example using the processors [spring][oap-spring] & [json][oap-json]:

-    openapiGeneratr {
+    openapiProcessor {

         // the path to the open api yaml file.
-Usually the same for all generatrs.
+Usually the same for all processors.
         //
         apiPath "${projectDir}/src/api/openapi.yaml"

-        // based on the name of a generatr configuration the plugin creates a gradle task with name
+        // based on the name of a processor configuration the plugin creates a gradle task with name
-        // "generate${name of generator}"  (in this case "generateSpring") to run the generatr.
+        // "process${name of processor}"  (in this case "processSpring") to run the processor.
         //
         spring {
-            // the spring generatr dependency (mandatory)
+            // the openapi-processor-spring dependency (mandatory)
             //
-            generatr 'com.github.hauner.openapi:openapi-generatr-spring:1.0.0.M7'
+            processor 'com.github.hauner.openapi:openapi-processor-spring:1.0.0.Mx'

-            // setting api path inside a generatr configuration override the one at the top.
+            // setting api path inside a processor configuration overrides the one at the top.
             //
             // apiPath "${projectDir}/src/api/openapi.yaml"